DayZedAndConfused762/Y.A.A.C/doc/yaac1/index.md

 ## Overview

-The Y.A.A.C-1 is my personal take on a [CyberDeck](https://www.reddit.com/r/CyberDeck/).
-It is a general use CyberDeck, including general computing, cyber security, and offline internet.
+The Y.A.A.C-1 is a general use CyberDeck, for general computing, cyber security, and offline internet.
+At it's core is a Raspberry Pi 4 in an Apache 3800 case.
+Powered by an Anker powerbank and a Geekworm UPS.
 This repository details my build process, as well as containing links to components, software, inspiration and other useful information.

 ![CyberDeck v0.1.0](../../img/yaac/yaac1/cyberdeck-3-v0-1-0.jpg)